Week 21 (May)

 A few years ago we Nazarenes had a "March to a Million."
 Assessing the current world situation in the light of Luke 24, it appears we need to let the promised Holy Spirit guide us into a "March Toward the Three Billion!" [ see missions statistics ]

 We need not to be afraid of being on the cutting edge of the fulfillment of a prophecy.
-Perhaps if the two million members of the Church of the Nazarene would commit themselves totally to the Great Commission, we'd be willing to support 1,500 career missionaries instead of 600.
+Perhaps if the two and a half million members of the Church of the Nazarene would commit themselves totally to the Great Commission, we'd be willing to support 1,500 career missionaries instead of 600.

 |Large groups of people remain unevangelized today in what